 Tip #3: Consider Using a Dehumidifier

-Summers in Loveland are warm and humid.
+Summers in Fort Collins are warm and humid.
 Unfortunately, this weather is conducive to the survival of many common pests and allergens.
 For example, dust mites thrive in humidity, which can pose a serious threat to anyone in your household that suffers from allergies or asthma.
 A dehumidifier will help decrease the moisture in your property.
 This can help prevent mold and mildew growth as well as other allergens from forming.

 Tip #4: Install an HVAC UV Light